boyhagemann/scrape/readme.md

 ## Scrape

-With this Laravel 4 package you can:
+With this awesome Laravel 4 package you can:
 - scrape any contents from a page
 - follow specific link paths to get to that content
 - use closures for optimum usability